 Prior to 2007, the SFFLC was a private tennis club, known as the Santa Fe Fitness & Racquet Club.
 Upon acquiring the facility in 2007, the Columbus Corporation recognized the lack of a community recreation center serving individuals with disabilities in Oklahoma City, and set course to address this issue.
 The Columbus Corporation immediately began work to transform the formerly private tennis center into a nonprofit community-based recreation center, the Santa Fe Family Life Center.
 By the end of 2010 the renovation was complete, and the Columbus Corporation’s vision was in place.

-The Santa Fe Family Life Center is a DBA of the Columbus Corporation of Oklahoma City, Inc, a 501(c)3 organization.
+The Santa Fe Family Life Center is a 501(c)3 not for profit organization.
 In addition to the full-time staff, support for the center's activities is provided by volunteers from the Knights of Columbus Oklahoma Council #1038, our community partners, and various other individuals and organizations from the community.
 The Columbus Corporation is a signature sponsor of the John F. Kennedy Community Service Awards, and its members are an integral part of organizing the event.
 Whether it is work with individuals with disabilities, youth, senior citizens, or health club members, the meaningful work that goes on in the SFFLC significantly benefits the health and fitness of thousands in our community.